Welcome to the Agri-Food and Biosciences Institute (AFBI) Publication Scheme.

 In this section you will be able to find details of Freedom of Information (FOI) and Environmental Information Regulations (EIR) disclosures, made by the Institute, where the material is of wider public interest, demonstrating how the Institute has delivered its responsibilities under the Act.

-Our Disclosure Logs outline the requests made and the information provided in response.
-It does not identify the requestor.
-Disclosures are posted on the website on an annual basis.
+We publish Disclosure Logs which outline the requests made and the information provided in response.
+The logs do not identify the requestor.
+This information is updated on an quarterly basis.

 FOI Compliance Statistics